 Learn more about our innovative techniques, and how our surgeons are advancing the field of surgery every day:

-- Surgeons at Mount Sinai Downtown-Union Square performed the first endoscopic transoral thyroidectomy in New York, the only technique to result in zero scarring after surgery.
+- Surgeons at Mount Sinai-Union Square performed the first endoscopic transoral thyroidectomy in New York, the only technique to result in zero scarring after surgery.

 - Mount Sinai is the first institution in the New York metropolitan area to offer robotic assisted breast reconstruction.